-A course grade of "Incomplete," unless given by reason of a student's failure to attend a final examination, must be made up prior to the end of the term following the term in which it was received.
-The deadline for the Registrar to receive from instructors grades replacing incompletes from the spring 2014 term is September 18, 2014.
-The deadline for the Registrar to receive from instructors grades replacing incompletes from the fall 2014 term is April 3, 2015.
+A course grade of "Excused Incomplete," unless given by reason of a student's failure to attend a final examination, must be made up prior to the end of the term following the term in which it was received.
+The deadline for the Registrar to receive from instructors grades replacing incompletes from the Spring 2015 term is September 17, 2015.
+The deadline for the Registrar to receive from instructors grades replacing incompletes from the Fall 2015 term is April 1, 2016.
 Failure to complete a course on time can jeopardize a student's academic standing.